 What Factors Affect a Business Credit Score?

-The same factors that affect personal credit scores affect business credit scores.
+The same factors that affect personal credit scores affect credit scores for businesses.
 You can keep your personal score in the high/good range by keeping your personal finances in line.
-As a small business owner, you can keep your business credit file in the good/low-risk range and get a good business credit score with these practices.
+As a small business owner, you can keep your business credit file in the good/low-risk range and get a good company credit score with these practices.

 Good Payment History

 Build your business’s credit.
 Pay bills early or no later than the due date.
-That includes any business loan, your business insurance bill, and your business expenses, such as utilities.
+That includes any business loan, insurance bill, and expenses, such as utilities.

 Use various types of credit, such as small loans and business credit cards, to establish separate credit records with a mix.
 Build business credit but don’t over-extend your credit limit.
 Small businesses need to keep tabs on the ratio of what’s owed versus how much is available to borrow.